How to Convert a Website From Any Platform to WordPress

 If you used a temporary domain to set up the site make sure to remove the temporary domain after setting up the primary domain.

-There are a few plugins available that allow you to migrate your WordPress site from your server or any domain to your new host.
-Here’s a quick look at the best choices.
+We recommend using our Shipper migration plugin to migrate your WordPress site securely from your server or any domain to your new host.

 Redirecting Your Domain From Free Sites